-- Students can form teams or pairs to study subject/event.
-Conduct a guided search with students so they may choose their own topic or event, or pre-select several from which to choose.
-(See Speaking and Listening: SL 1.) - Introduce unit checklist to students and provide due dates for each step.
-(See Reading: RI 1-10 and Wriitng: W 2, 5,7,8,9

-Lesson 5: Note Taking

-- Students read about their topic and take notes on whatever format you modeled.
-(See Reading: RI 1-10 and Writing: W5, 7, 8, 9.) - Provide lots of guided practice and sharing out of how it went during the first stages of this.
+• they may choose their own topic or event, or pre-select several from which to choose.
+(See Speaking and Listening: SL 1.) • Introduce unit checklist to students and provide due dates for each step.
+(See Reading: RI 1-10 and Wriitng: W 2, 5,7,8,9 Lesso on 5: Note Taking • Students read about their topic and take notes on whatever format you modeled.
+(See Reading: RI 1-10 and Writing: W5,7,8,9.) • Provide lots of guided practice and sharing out of how it went during the first stages of this.
 You can use your document camera to have teams or individual students share how they did their notes to help everyone understand how to take notes without copying whole pieces of text.

-Lesson 6: Key Word Strategy

-- Teach the Key Word strategy for summarizing text with a short article about the whole class topic (pages 54-61).
-(See Reading RI 2.) - Have students repeat this process with 1-2 of the pieces of text they found for their individual or team topic.
+Lesso on 6: Key Word Strategy • Teach the Key Word strategy for summarizing text with a short article about the whole class topic (pages 53-60).
+(See Reading RI 2.) • Have students repeat this process with 1-2 of the pieces of text they found for their individual or team topic

-Lesson 7: Creating a Glossary of Terms
+Lesson 7: Creating a Glossary of Terms • Model this and have students create their own.

-- Model this and have students create their own. - Use several resources to have students compare definitions for terms.
+• Use several resources to have students compare definitions for terms.
 Guide students in writing their own using shared writing of a common term the whole class understands.
 You can refer to your "grow list" of terms for the unit to select several for a whole class glossary as a way to teach this process.
 (See Reading: RI 4, Writing: W2, and Language: L6.)

-Lesson 8: Practicing a Spoken Presentation

-(See Speaking and Listening: SL 1-6.)

-- Use the whole class note sheet to practice describing the class topic in a 1-2 minute spoken presentation, have students pair up and time each other.
-Have them try doing this without their notes. - Model a 1-2 minute spoken presentation about the whole class topic and have students rate your presentation using the speaking standards from common core on the unit checklist. - Have students create their own 1-2 minute presentations about their individual or team topics.
+Lesson 8: Practicing a Spoken Presentation (See Speaking and Listening: SL 1-6.)
+Use the whole class note sheet to practice describing the class topic in a 1-2 minute spoken presentation, have students pair up and time each other.
+Have them try doing this without their notes.
+Model a 1-2 minute spoken presentation about the whole class topic and have students rate your presentation using the speaking standards from common core on the unit checklist.
+Have students create their own 1-2 minute presentations about their individual or team topics.
 If they are on a team, they can divide the content and each team member can speak about an aspect of their study.
-See "Elevator Talk" lesson page 104-106.

-Lesson 9: Preparing Visuals for Spoken Presentation

-(See Speaking and Listening: SL 1-6.)
+See "Elevator Talk" lesson page 103-105.
+Lesson 9: Preparing Visuals for Spoken Presentation (See Speaking and Listening: SL 1-6.)
 Select and produce visuals: for presentations: Students may create artwork of their own, find images on the internet, or even create a short PowerPoint presentation.

-Lesson 10: Writing an Outline

-- Write a class outline for the class event. - Have students use this model to write their own for their event. - Have students use their notes and research to pick the most important and vivid details to include in their outline.
-(For note taking, see Reading: RI1-2, especially 2,7,9 and Writing: W 5,7,8,9.)
+Lesson 10: Writing an Outline Write a class outline for the class event.
+Have students use this model to write their own for their event.
+Have students use their notes and research to pick the most important and vivid details to include in their outline.
+(For note taking, see Reading: R11-2, especially 2,7,9 and Writing: W 5,7,8,9.)
 (For Collaboration, see Speaking and Listening: SL 1,2,3.)